RACE DEBRIEF

 Whilst undoubtedly a must-visit destination, the majestic natural wonder that is the Grand Canyon in neighbouring Arizona is actually quite some distance from Las Vegas and may not be a feasible option if you’re short on time.

-One way to see its stunning splendour in style and save time is to take one of the many helicopter tours on offer from Las Vegas which also take in the mighty 726ft high Hoover Dam – which took 21,000 men five years to build – before landing in the heart of the canyon for a short while to fully appreciate its rugged beauty and immense scale.
+One way to see its stunning splendour in style and save time though, is to take one of the many helicopter tours on offer from Las Vegas which also take in the mighty 726ft high Hoover Dam – which took 21,000 men five years to build – before landing in the heart of the canyon for a short while to fully appreciate its rugged beauty and immense scale.

 A no less beautiful alternative however lies just half an hour from the metropolis.
-Red Rock Canyon occupies 195,819 acres of the Mojave Desert and can be seen from the Las Vegas Strip, but to fully appreciate the beauty of this National Conservation Area, it’s well worth hiring a car to enjoy the 13 mile one way scenic drive through the vividly coloured rock formations of 180 million year old Aztec Sandstone.
+Red Rock Canyon occupies 195,819 acres of the Mojave Desert and can be seen from the Las Vegas Strip, but to fully appreciate the beauty of this National Conservation Area, it’s well worth hiring a car to enjoy the 13-mile one way scenic drive through the vividly coloured rock formations of 180 million year old Aztec Sandstone.

 Take a short trip out of town to Springs Preserve, the place where it all began when in 1829 Mexican explorer Rafael Rivera – who was on his way to Los Angeles – abandoned the rest of his scouting party and veered off the beaten track to find water, and stumbled across an oasis of springs.